sdondley/ClimateChangeChat/perl.md

             * In this directory, create a file called `lsp_config.lua`
                 * drop the code beloow into it
 * Yeah, you might not have any clue what this does
+    * This is the TLDR; section
+        * read the boring details further down in this tutorial
     * some people don't care how it works as long as it does
         * trying to be considerate of them
     * you can ask questions later